sydempsey/sydempsey.github.io/essays/only-the-beginning.md

 ---

 ## Choosing Lifelong Learning
-I began this class with mixed feelings; eager to gain more insight into the career path I decided on, but also nervous about my lack of experience.
+I began my first software engineering class with mixed feelings; eager to gain more insight into the career path I decided on, but also nervous about my lack of experience.
 I was worried that there was too much to learn and too little time.
 Yet, the very thing I was afraid of is what now motivates me as a career in software engineering is reliant on constantly learning.
-I now understand that success in this field is dependent on correctly applying many of the concepts we covered in class.
+I now understand that success in this field is dependent on correctly applying many of the concepts that were covered in ICS 314.

 ## Efficient Project Management